jbaker8935/switcheroo/design.md

 - Snapshots puzzle catalog totals per swap rule at startup by iterating the far-memory catalog, caching solved counts so rule-wide and catalog-wide completion can be detected without rescanning.
+- Performs the catalog refresh during `game_state_init` and preserves the cached totals throughout the session so presentation layers can rely on the denominators without guarding against mid-session resets.
+- Backfills per-rule and catalog totals during deserialisation when legacy save data lacks those values, recomputing counts from the active catalog without discarding recorded solve progress.
 - Exposes update hooks for freeplay wins, puzzle hints, puzzle loads, and puzzle completions; each hook updates the SoA counters and conditionally sets unlock bits when thresholds are met.